Motorcyclist dies in single-vehicle accident

 ANDERSON — Authorities are investigating an early morning accident that claimed the life of a motorcyclist.

-William “Harvey” Davis, 52, of Anderson died in a single-vehicle motorcycle accident in the 1300 block of west 16th Street on Friday morning, said Madison County Coroner Danielle Noone.
-She said Davis’ death is under investigation pending toxicology, but he suffered blunt force trauma to the head.
+William “Harvey” Davis, 52, of Anderson died in a single-vehicle motorcycle accident in the 1300 block of West 16th Street on Friday morning, said Madison County Coroner Danielle Noone.
+She said Davis’ death is under investigation pending toxicology reports, but he suffered blunt force trauma to the head.

 Anderson Police Maj.
 Joel Sandefur said they do not have a timeline for the accident because it appears there was a period of time between when it occurred and when it was called into 911.